The Pharmaceutical Intellectual Property and Competition Law Review: Russia

 Special legislation regarding the development of innovation is also in place in Russia and includes, in particular, regulations related to the activity of the Moscow international medical cluster (Federal Law No. 160-FZ) and Skolkovo Innovation Center (Federal Law No. 244-FZ).
 These laws contain a set of liberalised rules with respect to companies engaged in the production and use of drugs the territory of the Moscow international medical cluster and Skolkovo Innovation Center.

-A number of changes to Russian legislation have been made due to the spread of the covid-19 pandemic and the need to take special state measures in response.
-These changes include, in particular, the legalisation of the online sale of drugs (which had been discussed since 2017); new rights of the government to introduce simplified procedures for state registration and the circulation of drugs for the prevention of emergency situations or the prevention and treatment of diseases that are dangerous to people; the introduction of special procedures for state registration; and the introduction of a special drugs regime for the circulation of drugs for determining the maximum selling price for vital and essential drugs during emergencies, which will be effective until 1 January 2021, as well as the automatic renewal of registration certificates for certain drugs expiring in 2020.
+A number of changes to Russian legislation have been made as a result of the spread of the covid-19 pandemic and the need to take special state measures in response.
+These changes include, in particular, the legalisation of the online sale of drugs (which had been discussed since 2017); new rights of the government to introduce simplified procedures for state registration and the circulation of drugs for the prevention of emergency situations or the prevention and treatment of diseases that are dangerous to people; the introduction of special procedures for state registration; and the introduction of a special drugs regime for the circulation of drugs for determining the maximum selling price for vital and essential drugs during emergencies, which will be effective until 1 January 2022, as well as the automatic renewal of registration certificates for certain drugs expired in 2020.

 New drugs and biologics – approval, incentives and rights